Graduate Programs

 Collaborative Specializations

-Students in the Department of Pharmacology may also enrol in one of eight Collaborative Specializations.
-These multidisciplinary collaborative specializations offer students the opportunity to explore an area of interest outside of their primary program.
+Graduate students may also enhance their studies by enrolling in 1 of 6 Collaborative Specializations.
+These multidisciplinary programs offer students the opportunity to explore an area of interest that complements their primary field of study.